What does Cantabile offer singers?

 We are having an Open Houses in September, 2017!
 Find out further information about the Open Houses by calling 613 549 0099

 The 2017/18 season has so much to look forward to, including marvelous music, great concerts, touring and recording.
 Choristers will enjoy the opportunity to work with the warm and wonderful Jonathan Willcocks, visiting from the UK in March, the children’s choir will wow us once again with their production of ‘Willy Wonka‘ directed by Brett Christopher of Theatre Kingston, and the season will end with a collaborative venture with the innovative ‘Bicycle Opera Project‘.

-- working with acclaimed guest conductors and with visiting musicians from many different disciplines
+working with acclaimed guest conductors, directors and visiting musicians

 Primary Choir (age 6-7)

 No audition required.
 Meets Fridays from 4:30 to 5:15.

 The audition will consist of pitch matching, rhythm matching, singing a short song (such as “O Canada”).
 Reading knowledge of music is not required, however, the child must be able to read words. (this choir meets Fridays from 4:15 to 5:15)